Sung-Huan/ANNOgesic/docs/source/tutorial.rst

         --program both \
         --project_path ANNOgesic

 For testing, we only assign one sRNA to do the prediction.
-You can also assign several of sRNAs like ``NC_009839.1:36954:37044:- NC_009839.1:75845:75990:+``.
+You can also assign several sRNAs like ``NC_009839.1:36954:37044:- NC_009839.1:75845:75990:+``.
 If you want to compute all sRNAs, you can assign ``all`` to ``--query_srnas`` (may take several days).